The Ultimate Family Guide to Cozumel with Kids: Snorkeling, Ruins, and Island Magic

 Guido's Restaurant

-Located in San Miguel, Guido's serves Italian and Mediterranean food in a beautiful garden setting.
+In San Miguel, Guido's serves Italian and Mediterranean food in a beautiful garden setting.
 The wood-fired pizzas are exceptional, and there are always pasta dishes that please even the pickiest eaters.
 The garden atmosphere keeps kids entertained, and the staff is genuinely warm to families.

 La Cocay